Alicia Keys Net Worth

 Early Life and Career Beginnings: Alicia Augello Cook was born in Manhattan, New York City, on January 25, 1981.
 She is known professionally as Alicia Keys.
 Keys is the only child of her mother Teresa Augello, and one of three children of her father Craig Cook.
 Her father left when she was two years old, leaving her mother to raise her as a single parent in the Hell's Kitchen neighborhood of New York City.

-After signing with Columbia, Keys continued her education, graduating early from high school when she was sixteen as valedictorian.
+After signing with Columbia, Keys continued her education, graduating early from high school at the age of 16 as valedictorian.
 She then attended Columbia University on scholarship.
 After struggling to balance the demanding time schedule of her university course load in addition to working in the recording studio, she decided to drop out of college after a month to focus on music full-time.
 However, she was extremely frustrated with the lack of control she had over her music, as Columbia tried to create a certain image for her and force her to work with producers she did not like.
-Eventually with the help of Robinson and president of Arista Records, Clive Davis, Keys negotiated out of her Columbia contract and signed with Arista in late 1998.
-After Davis was ousted from Arista in 2000, her album was once again put on hold, but he started his own label J Records and immediately signed her to it.
+Eventually, with the help of Robinson and the president of Arista Records, Clive Davis, Keys negotiated out of her Columbia contract and signed with Arista in late 1998.
+After Davis was ousted from Arista in 2000, her album was once again put on hold, but he started his own label, J Records, and immediately signed her to it.

 Acting and Television Career: Keys' film debut was in the crime film "Smokin' Aces" (2007), followed by "The Nanny Diaries" (2007) and "The Secret Life of Bees" (2008).
-She has also appeared on a number of television shows such as "Saturday Night Live," "Empire" and "The Late Late Show with James Corden."
-Additionally, Keys has served as either a judge, coach or musical guest on several reality music competition shows, including "The X Factor Australis" (Season 4), "The Voice" (Seasons 7, 11-12, 14) and "The Voice Germany" (Season 6).
+She has also appeared on a number of television shows such as "Saturday Night Live," "Empire," and "The Late Late Show with James Corden."
+Additionally, Keys has served as either a judge, coach, or musical guest on several reality music competition shows, including "The X Factor Australia" (Season 4), "The Voice" (Seasons 7, 11-12, 14), and "The Voice Germany" (Season 6).

 Keys has also been the spokesperson for several brands over the years.
 In 2008, she starred in a commercial micro-series for Dove promoting the brand's Go Fresh line.
-She also featured in an American Express commercial, and signed a deal to endorse VitaminWater.
+She was also featured in an American Express commercial and signed a deal to endorse VitaminWater.

 Personal Life: Keys was in a relationship with longtime collaborator and friend Kerry Brothers until 2008.
 Later, she began dating hip hop artist and producer Swizz Beatz.
 Keys and Beatz announced their engagement in May 2010, married in July, and Keys gave birth to their son in October that same year.
 She gave birth to their second son in December 2014.

-Real Estate: In 2013 Alicia and Swizz paid $12.1 million for an enormous mansion in the town of Englewood, New Jersey.
-The 5.4-acre property has a 25,000 square-feet and used to be owned by Eddie Murphy.
-It has 32 rooms.
+Real Estate: In 2013, Alicia and Swizz paid $12.1 million for an enormous mansion in the town of Englewood, New Jersey.
+The 25,000-square-foot, 32-room home on 5.4-acres of land used to be owned by Eddie Murphy.
 They previously owned a NYC apartment which they bought from Lenny Kravitz in 2010 for $12.75 million and sold in 2013 for a slight loss.

 In September 2019 Alicia and Swizz paid $20.8 million for an opulent mansion in La Jolla, California that had previously been listed for $30 million.